-Students under the Concentration Curriculum Option must declare their area of concentration within the first or second semester and promptly inform their respective advisors and the graduate program coordinator.
+The MS Criminal Justice Program requires the completion of 36 semester credit hours.
+Two options are available for students: thesis and non-thesis.
+Students opting for the thesis option must successfully complete 30 hours work in addition to 6 hours of thesis.
+The non-thesis option requires successful completion of 36 hours of course work.
+Passing the comprehensive examinations is required for graduation.
+Students under the Concentration Curriculum Option must declare their area of concentration within the first or second semester of admission into the program, and promptly inform their respective advisors and the graduate program coordinator.
 Students wishing to pursue the Generalist Curriculum Option must also declare their interest likewise.